-The first set to open at Chattanooga’s South-side in February 2014.
-Built by a local developer John Wise, Jump Park Chattanooga (1810 Chestnut St.) will include 20,000 square feet of trampolines, a trampoline Dodge Ball court, a foam pit, obstacle courses and an upstairs full of table games like ping-pong, shuffleboard and darts.
+The first set to open at Chattanooga’s Southside in February 2014.
+Built by a local developer John Wise, Jump Park Chattanooga (1810 Chestnut St.) will include 20,000 sq ft of trampolines, a trampoline Dodge Ball court, a foam pit, obstacle courses, and an upstairs full of table games like ping-pong, shuffleboard, and darts.
 Jump Park Chattanooga will also include a cafe and party rooms and will be next door to a 10-lane boutique bowling alley that will feature a full bar and restaurant.
 Something for everyone!

-Newest attraction is still under construction, but it’s going to be opened in Chattanooga during January 2014. with more than 10,000 sqaure feet of trampolines!
-The facility will feature more than 25 trampolines, yoga studio, cafe, party rooms plus Zoomba Air, Aerobics, fight club and lot more.
-Real paradise for jumping entusiast.
-Location of the Trampoline Park is old industrial building just across Finley Stadium!
+The newest attraction is still under construction, but it’s going to be opened in Chattanooga in January 2014. with more than 10,000 sq ft of trampolines!
+The facility will feature more than 25 trampolines, a yoga studio, cafe, party rooms plus Zoomba Air, Aerobics, a fight club, and a lot more.
+A real paradise for jumping enthusiasts.
+The location of Trampoline Park is an old industrial building just across Finley Stadium!

-By the end of the summer John Wise plans second location for third trampoline park in the region, which will be located somewhere in Utawa.
+By the end of the summer, John Wise plans a second location for the third trampoline park in the region, which will be located somewhere in Ottawa.